kennyrowe/vlookupincell/README.md

 Column: 2

-Deliminator: ","
+Delimiter: ","

-=vlookupincell(cell, range, column, deliminator)
+=vlookupincell(cell, range, column, delimiter)

 For this example the output would be: 14,21,7,1001